sid-unizar/LRC/README.md

 Similar rationale is applied for the rest of the python scripts.

 ### **Section 5.1 in the paper: Collect the results of the experiments**
-Once the scripts are run, you get a set of results files like the ones in the `results` folder.
+Once the scripts are run, you get a set of results files like the ones in the `results` folder (due to space limitations of anonymous github, our results can be downloaded running the `results_processing.ypnb` notebook).
 To process these results files, it can be used the notebook `results_processing.ipynb` to collect all the results.

 ### **Section 5.2 in the paper: Error analysis**
 We performed an error analysis of the results over the CogALexV and EVALution datasets.
 For this error analysis the metadata files are needed: